isabella232/kendo-react-animation/docs/customize-animation.md

 ---
-title: Customize animation
+title: Customize Animation
-page_title: Customize animation | Kendo UI Animation Package for React
+page_title: Customize Animation | Kendo UI Animation Package for React
-description: "Learn how to customize the Kendo UI Animation components for React."
+description: "Customize the Kendo UI Animation components for React."
-slug: overview_customizeanimation_kendouiforreact
+slug: customizeanimation_kendouiforreact
 position: 2
 ---

 # Customize Animation

-The Kendo UI Animation components accept custom CSS classes that could be used customize the animation effects.
-All animation components support that functionality, with the notable exception of the `Expand` component.
+The Kendo UI Animation components accept custom CSS classes that can be used to customize the animation effects.
+Except for the Expand component for React, all Animation components support this functionality.

-The component animation effect can be updated through the usage of `transitionName` property.
-It defines the class name that will be added to the entering/leaving element.
-The terms come from the `ReactTransitionGroup` context and means:
+The Animation effect can be updated through the usage of the `transitionName` property.
+It defines the class name that will be added to the enter or leave elements.
+The terms come from the `ReactTransitionGroup` context.

+Below are listed the conventions of their meaning:
-- appear element - an element that are part of the rendered animation component
+- Appear element&mdash;The Appear element is an element that is part of the rendered Animation component.
-- enter element - an element that is added to the children collection of the animation component
+- Enter element&mdash;An element that is added to the children collection of the Animation component.
-- leave element - an element that is removed from the children collection of the animation component
+- Leave element&mdash;An element that is removed from the children collection of the Animation component.

-## Configure entering animation
+## Configuration

+### Entering Animation

-To configure the entering animation, you will need to define CSS classes with the following syntax:
+To configure the entering animation, define the CSS classes with the syntax demonstrated below.

 ```
   .{transition name}-enter {